compulim/webapp-template/README.md

 Redux for data store and [`glamor`](https://github.com/threepointone/glamor) for CSS.

+### Open questions

+Persist whole data store to IndexedDB when offline.

 ## Backend

 No ExpressJS or Restify.
 Instead of RESTful, we prefer pure Web Socket (no SockJS).
 Advantages:
 * Auth once: no need to check auth cookies for every call
 * Push updates: more like Server-Side Events but better
   * Same client code to handle update and request, `FETCH_FULFILLED` will be sent on response or update
+* No need to write contract (Swagger), everything is Flux actions

 Each client connection will have a Redux data store, storing very little to no data:
 * `redux-saga` for handling incoming calls
 * `redux-websocket-bridge` to send every actions over Web Socket to client

+### Open questions

+CPU and memory consumption for Redux data store could be high.

+Need to kill staled connections to free up resources.
+But we do the same on HTTP anyway (2 minutes timeout.)

 ## Package management